How to Transition From FTE to Self-Employed (Guide)

 - Networking savvy?

-Networking savvy – Successful independents are connected and positioned.
-Your network will be your best source of ongoing work, so it is important to develop and nurture those relationships.
-Equally important is a willingness to establish yourself as an expert and position yourself as the “go-to” in your network.
+Networking savvy: Successful independents are well-connected and strategically positioned to deliver results.
+Your network will be your best source of ongoing work, so developing and nurturing those relationships is crucial.
+Equally important is establishing yourself as an expert and positioning yourself as the “go-to” in your network.
 When potential clients Google your name, your value increases when they find your credentials.
-You should be willing to participate on panels and in webinars or contribute content to blogs and articles.
+You should be willing to expand your presence by participating on panels and in webinars or contributing content to blogs and articles.
+Independent work life is not an abstract concept; it’s a human concept and it begins within.
+So, remember these are just examples.
+You are the only person who knows best all that you are capable of.

 “Perfect is the enemy of good.” — Voltaire